Dr Daniela La Penna

 Areas of Interest

-My main research interest is modern Italian culture, and for a long time I have explored the interplay between tradition and experimentalism with form and language(s) in post-war Italian fiction and poetry.
-I have published several articles and a book on translingual poet Amelia Rosselli.
+My main research interest is modern Italian culture, and for a long time I have explored the interplay between tradition and experimentalism with form and language(s) in twentieth-century Italian fiction and poetry.
+I have published several articles, edited several books and special issues for A-rated journals.
+In 2013, I published a book on translingual poet Amelia Rosselli.

 My interests also include literary translation in twentieth-century Italy, the literature of the fantastic, and Italian film.